zephinzer/writing-effective-docker-images-example-project/README.md

 # Slides

 This example repository comes with a set of slides for use in presentations.
-See the `.presentation` directory for more info.
+See the `.slides` directory for more info.

 `reveal-md` is used to display the slides: